muscles; body; bones; movement; involuntary; voluntary; fibres; skeletal; nerves; cramp; spasm; strain;

 - Triangular muscles are like the deltoid (say del-toy-d) muscle at the top of your arm.
 This pulls your arm up when you want to ask the teacher a question.

-- Circular muscles, sometimes called ring-shaped muscles, are found in many places including around the mouth, around the pupils of the eyes and also inside you where they close off the bladder and the anus when you have finished going to the toilet.
+- Circular muscles, sometimes called ring-shaped muscles, are found in many places including around the mouth, around the pupils of the eyes and also inside you where they close off the tube going from the bladder to the outside, and also the anus so urine or bowel motions (poo) do not get out except when you want them to.

 - Muscles move the body by contracting and relaxing.